 There is nothing like a great burger.
 Juicy flavorful meat, cheese, all the toppings–like really who doesn’t crave a good burger?
 So, in the spirit of Oktoberfest, I wanted to make some burgers that celebrate sausage and beer.
 So, a bratwurst burger with caramelized onions, sauerkraut, and Muenster cheese was made!

-I gain some inspiration from Milena and Cris over at Craft Beering.
-Great food that is cook cooked with beer!
+I gained some inspiration from Milena and Cris over at Craft Beering.
+Great food that is cooked with beer!
 Paired with beer!
 All things craft beer!
 Check them out.

 Pretzel bun.
 Check.

 Whole grain mustard and Muenster cheese.
 Check, check.

 Since moving out to Texas my eating habits have changed.
 I enjoy a good brat with some local beer.
 Microbreweries are popping up all over the States with great craft beer.
 It is a great setting to hang out with friends and have some great food.
 A lot of food trucks go out to these breweries and a few friends and myself try to meet and catch up over a few brews and food.